 Parish School of Religion - PSR

-Our program is designed to assist parents by offering weekly curriculum instruction to the children in grades Pre-Kindergarten through Seventh.
-The students are educated in the Catholic traditions, Sacraments, Scripture, and Prayers.
+The students are educated in the Catholic traditions, Sacraments, Scripture, and prayers.
 We encourage our children to be active in stewardship roles within the parish, Sunday mass, and our local community.
-We expect strong class attendance, participating in the Sunday Mass family and parish events.
+We expect strong class attendance as well as participation in Sunday Mass and parish events.
 PSR students and their families will have many opportunities to attend Advent and Lenten reconciliation, prayer services, fundraisers and social events.
 We also offer a one-week Vacation Bible School for 3-year-olds through 5th grade.
 Registration forms can be found on the Forms & Materials page of this website.
 Guidelines and materials for our program can be found in the PSR Handbook.

 Sacramental Preparations: Sacramental preparations for First Reconciliation and First Communion takes place in 2nd grade.
 The preparation of these Sacraments requires family involvement, class attendance, and retreats.
-Families should try to establish three habits if they aren’t in place already.
-(Daily prayers at home, mass attendance, and regular PSR attendance).
-Sacrament of Reconciliation is offered in December and Holy Communion is celebrated in May during the 11:00 a.m. mass.
+Families should try to establish three habits if they aren’t in place already: daily prayers at home, Mass attendance, and regular PSR attendance.
+Students celebrate First Reconciliation in December and First Holy Communion during an 11 a.m.
+Sunday Mass in May.

-Anyone in need of special religious education or homeschool program, please contact Marge Meiners, the Director of Religious Education, at 314.878.2120, ext.
-17 or at firstname.lastname@example.org.
+Anyone in need of special religious education or a homeschool program should contact Marge Meiners, the Director of Religious Education, at 314.878.2120, ext.
+17 or at email@example.com.

-Pre-School: Children ages 3-5 years are eligible to be a part of our class.
+Little Church: Children ages 18 months to 5 years old are eligible to be a part of our new Little Church program.
 These students meet while Family Mass is taking place from 10:30 a.m.-11:30 a.m. on Sunday mornings.
-Students are introduced to the life of Jesus, Bible stories, religious holidays and church customs and rituals.

 Grade 8: (Sacrament of Confirmation) This is the year our young men and women will open themselves to the Holy Spirit and commit themselves to celebrate the sacrament of Confirmation.
 They will share their time, talent and treasure in service to the community in response to the Gospel call.
 They will be excited to make this decision for themselves!
 They will want to assume a more "adult" position in our faith community and contemplate God's plan for their future in our Church.
 This is not the end of their spiritual journey!
 The door is open for their next step…

-8th Grade Confirmation preparation: We offer these 8th graders twice a month curriculum program throughout the school year.
-Sacrament of Confirmation is celebrated within the Parish once a year, generally in the spring.
+8th Grade Confirmation preparation: Confirmation classes meet twice a month throughout the school year.
+The Sacrament is celebrated within the Parish once a year, generally in the spring.
 Teenagers must attend the program designed to prepare them for this Sacrament.
-We expect these 8th graders to attend curriculum class programming, service projects, Luke 18 retreat, 5:30 p.m. mass and parish events.
+We expect these 8th graders to attend curriculum class programming, service projects, the Luke 18 retreat, 5:30 p.m.
+Mass, and parish events.

 PSR conveniently offers a couple different session times: (August - May)